tweag/smart-contracts-lh/src/Auction/README.md

   the implementation has the minswap bug.
 * [DatumHijacking.hs](./DatumHijacking.hs) excludes the datum hijacking vulnerability
 * [Spendable.hs](./Spendable.hs) attempts a proof of spendability
+* [Eq.hs](./Eq.hs) rehearses the ability of LH to check that an Eq instance in defined correctly

+The rest of this file discusses how to prove the absence of some vulnerabilities with pen and paper, and identifies some fragments that could be feasible to prove with Liquid Haskell.

 ## Double satisfaction